andrewt3000/MachineLearning/neuralNets.md

 Activation function - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
 Typical activation functions include sigmoid, tanh, and ReLu.

 #### Sigmoid
 Sigmoid activation functions outputs a value between 0 and 1.
 It is a smoothed out step function.
 Sigmoid is not zero centered and it suffers from activation saturation issues.
+Historically popular, but not currently popular.

 #### Tanh
 Tanh activation function outputs value between -1 and 1.
 Tanh is a rescaled sigmoid function.
 Tanh is zero centered but still suffers from activation saturation issues similar to sigmoid.
+Historically popular, but not currently popular.

 #### ReLu
 ReLu activation is currently (2018) the most popular activation function.
 ReLu stands for rectified linear unit.
 It returns 0 for negative values, and the same number for positive values. for x < 0, y = 0. for x>0, y = x.
+Relu can suffer from "dead" relus (vanishing gradient?)

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/activation.png" />

+#### More activations
+There are newer, experimental variants of the relu: Leaky ReLu (sovlves the dead relu issue) Elu (exponential relu), and MaxOut.

 #### Softmax
 The [softmax function](https://en.wikipedia.org/wiki/Softmax_function) is often used as the model's final output activation function.
 Softmax is used for modeling probability distributions for multiclass classification where outputs are mutually exclusive (MNIST is an example).